BDHU/bdhu.github.io/index.md

 title: ""
 ---

 My name is Bodun (though I usually go by Edward).
 I'm a Computer Science graduate student in the [SCEA group](https://github.com/utcs-scea) at the [University of Texas at Austin](https://www.utexas.edu/).
-I'm fortunate enough to collaborate closely with professor [Christopher Rossbach](https://www.cs.utexas.edu/~rossbach/).
-Previously, I also worked with professor [Simon Peter](https://www.cs.utexas.edu/~simon/) on programmable switches.
-I will be joining [WISR Lab](https://wisr.cs.wisc.edu/) under the supervision of professor [Aditya Akella](http://pages.cs.wisc.edu/~akella/) for my Ph.D. starting at Fall 2021.
+I'm fortunate enough to collaborate closely with professor [Christopher Rossbach](https://www.cs.utexas.edu/~rossbach/) on heterogeneous computing systems.
+I also worked with professor [Simon Peter](https://www.cs.utexas.edu/~simon/) on programmable switches.
+I will be joining [WISR Lab](https://wisr.cs.wisc.edu/) under the supervision of professor [Aditya Akella](http://pages.cs.wisc.edu/~akella/) for my Ph.D. at UT starting at Fall 2021.

 My research focuses on the intersection of operating systems, heterogeneity, and network.
 I am particularly interested in applying novel solutions to system designs where resource management is complex and challenging.